kb-netsec/Home-Lab/docs/juice-shop-docker-deploy.md

 CONTAINER ID   IMAGE                    COMMAND                  CREATED              STATUS                     PORTS                      NAMES a11f63a8097c   bkimminich/juice-shop    "/nodejs/bin/node /j…"   About a minute ago   Up About a minute          127.0.0.1:3000->3000/tcp   affectionate_noyce
 ```
 Still no joy when navigating to http://localhost:3000.
-So much for a quick one.